imagej/imagej.github.io/_pages/scripting/jython/examples.md

 To create a script for the GUI, the recommended setup is the following:

 -   Edit and save a file in your favorite text editor.
 If you want ImageJ1 to insert it into the Menu structure, the file must be saved somewhere under ImageJ plugins folder, have an underscore on the name, and a .py extension.
--   Run {% include bc content='Plugins | Scripting | Refresh Jython scripts'%} <b>only</b> the very first time after newly creating the file under any folder or subfolder of ImageJ's plugins folder.
+-   Run {% include bc path='Plugins | Scripting | Refresh Jython scripts'%} <b>only</b> the very first time after newly creating the file under any folder or subfolder of ImageJ's plugins folder.
 A menu item will appear with its name, from which it can be run.
 -   Keep editing (and saving) the file from your editor.
 Just select the menu item to execute it over and over.
-Or use the {% include bc content='Plugins | Utilities | Find Commands...'%} window to launch it easily (keybinding 'l').
+Or use the {% include bc path='Plugins | Utilities | Find Commands...'%} window to launch it easily (keybinding 'l').

 The next time Fiji is run, it will setup all your scripts in the Plugins menu.